 Now I certainly can’t be called fashionable in any sense, and I’m berated for my outfits more often than I’m praised, but when it comes to gardening clothes, I’m a truly dedicated follower of fashion.

-From gardening boots to gardening gloves, to gardening pants, to gardening hats, I’m an obsessive buyer and often find myself standing in supermarket aisles having forgotten to take off my tool belt with a pair of gloves sticking out of my back pocket.
+From gardening boots, gardening pants, to gardening hats, I’m an obsessive buyer and often find myself standing in supermarket aisles having forgotten to take off my tool belt with a pair of gloves sticking out of my back pocket.
 I fully accept this isn’t the best look for a millennial gardener, but frankly, I’m fine with it.

 What are Gardening Clothes, and Why Do You Need them?

 First things first, gardening clothes are practical clothes to assist with safety and practical gardening tasks, not just outfits to look good in, so whatever you’re buying you need to make sure it’s manufactured and upholstered properly to hold up to some serious wear and (hopefully not) tear.

 Also, remember that gardens aren’t just a space for plants and soil, they play host to beneficial and often dangerous wildlife so protecting yourself while you rummage around in the overgrown backs of borders is important.

 Gardening Clothes for Insect Protection

 Depending where you live in Australia, gardening clothes are about more than keeping your hands clean.
 Hats in particular will keep you well protected from insect bites, and the odd disgruntled lizard.